RedisLabs/redislabs-docs/content/kubernetes/re-clusters/upgrade-redis-cluster.md

     /kubernetes/re-clusters/upgrade-redis-cluster/,
 ]
 ---
 Redis implements rolling updates for software upgrades in Kubernetes deployments.
-The upgrade process consists of two steps: upgrading the Redis Enterprise Operator, and upgrading the Redis Enterprise cluster version.
+The upgrade process consists of two steps: upgrading the Redis Enterprise operator, and upgrading the Redis Enterprise cluster version.

 ## 1- Upgrade Redis Enterprise